 However, there are a few things you should keep in mind.

 If you are new to Lake Athapapuskow, it would be really difficult to break down the lake in only 4 to 5 days.
-In fact, it’s over 66,000 acres in size with numerous channels, islands, and some incredible structure, making it rather difficult to master in a short period of time.
+In fact, it’s over 66,000 acres in size with numerous channels, islands, and some incredible structures making it rather difficult to master in a short period of time.

-Of course doing a DIY is entirely possible, but perhaps not the most efficient.
+Of course, doing a DIY is entirely possible, but perhaps not the most efficient.
 If you can wing it, I would highly recommend booking a guide, at least for one day on your first trip.
 That way you have the lay of the lake, an understanding of the necessary gear, and a few solid spots to run your own adventure.

 This will lead to much more success in the long run, and a place you can bring your friends and family to again and again.